giovannirosa/zash-ns-3/README.md

 While and after executing the simulation, logs are generated under zash_traces/ in the date and time it started.

 It's possible to visualize data using the chart's R scripts.
+For that, I recommend using [R Studio](https://posit.co/download/rstudio-desktop/).

 # Paper

-For more information and details about this work, please refer to the dissertation:
+For more information and details about this work, please refer to the [dissertation](./_ME_Giovanni__Dissertação_final.pdf).